-By the end of 2015, the network had established the first common practices in the field of designs.
-Together with the creation and launch of DesignView, which not only provides design information from the participating offices, but also offers extended functionalities, such as the ability to set alerts, these achievements clearly reflect the great importance attached by the network to innovation in general and to design protection in particular, in full alignment with the idea that designs are a major driving force for IPR-intensive industries, as revealed by the Observatory's studies.
+By the end of 2015, the Network had established the first common practices in the field of designs.
+Together with the creation and launch of DesignView, these achievements clearly reflect the great importance attached by the Network to innovation in general and to design protection in particular, in full alignment with the idea that designs are a major driving force for IPR-intensive industries, as revealed by the Observatory's studies.

 Taken together, the Cooperation Fund, the Convergence Programme and other initiatives such as the SNE programme, represent a move from competition to coexistence and beyond, towards complementarity.
 A progressive achievement of an interoperable and collaborative European network of trade mark and design offices creates a stronger IP environment in Europe.
-The ETMDN is now a tangible reality: IP offices of 28 Member States that, through intensive cooperation, provide a wider range of services and a more predictable array of practices to the IP user community.
+The European Trade Mark and Design Network is now a tangible reality: IP offices of 28 Member States that, through intensive cooperation, provide a wider range of services and a more predictable array of practices to the IP user community.